robert0714/Kafka-In-Action-Source-Code-2022/KafkaInAction_AppendixA/README.md

 > **⚠ TIP:**  Generally, Apache ZooKeeper and Kafka should not run on one physical server in a production environment if you want fault tolerance.
-For this book, we wanted to make sure you focus on learning Kafka features instead of managing mul> **⚠ TIP:** le servers while you’re learning.
+For this book, we wanted to make sure you focus on learning Kafka features instead of managing multiple servers while you’re learning.

 ## A.3 Installing Kafka on your local machine
 When some of the authors started using Kafka, one of the more straightforward options was to create a cluster on a single node by hand.
 Michael Noll, in the article “Running a Multi-Broker Apache Kafka 0.8 Cluster on a Single Node,” laid out the steps in a clear manner, as reflected in this section’s setup steps [2].